orbitalchicken/Roadmap/README.md

     Cinnamon features/issues:
-        add cinnamon-session (present but inactive) and cinnamon-settings-daemon to Launchpad/cinnamon-translations mouse/touchpad: fix sensitivity settings (shouldn't be inverted... should be described as motion-threshold or even better, as what they actually do).
-Also, add a way to reset their value.
+        add cinnamon-session (present but inactive) and cinnamon-settings-daemon to Launchpad/cinnamon-translations
         menu: consider adopting this layout (https://raw.githubusercontent.com/The-Panacea-Projects/Gnomenu/master/Screenshot.png), same as ours/mintmenu, only better. todo list applet/desklet
         calendar events applet/desklet